bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 ## 9) CPVT :
 replaces the fixed size position embedding in ViT with conditional position encodings, making it easier to process images of arbitrary resolution.

+CPE is dynamically generated and conditioned on the local neighborhood of the input tokens

 ## 10) CrossViT:
 processes image patches of different sizes via a dual-branch Transformer-